thejh/android_DropBearServer/README.md

 For Windows, MacOS and GNU/Linux systems.

-This is a SSH server using dropbear, allows you to easily install, configure and run a Secured SHell server.
+This is a SSH server using DropBear, allows you to easily install, configure and run a Secured SHell server.
 You will be able to SSH to your phone to gain shell access or copy files.

 SSH is a secured (encrypted) protocol that gives you shell access on a remote UNIX-like system.
 SSH can be used to browse, copy or execute commands.